ashishtiwari1993/india_mohfw.gov.in_scrape_covid19_statewise_status/README.md

 ```

 ### Note:
 It does scrapping in runtime when you hit the endpoint.
 It may take a few moments for scrape.
-Not scrapped the `thead` that you can keep static But the API returns the value in the same order, So you can use easily.